 Do you remember watching ALF?
-The show ran from 1986 to 1990 and featured an alien named ALF from planet Melmac; though, sometimes he went by the name Gordon Shumway.
-He lived with the Tanner family.
-The puppet and family gathered lots of laughs over the years.
+The show ran from 1986 to 1990 and featured an alien named ALF from planet Melmac, though, sometimes he went by the name Gordon Shumway.
+After crash-landing in their garage, he lived with the Tanner family.
+The puppet and family generated lots of laughs over the years.

-Ever wonder what happened to the actors after ALF ended?
-Reportedly, the cast didn’t have a big goodbye party and aren’t close since the show ended.
+Ever wonder what happened to the cast of actors after ALF ended?
+Reportedly, the cast didn’t have a big goodbye party and aren’t close since they went their separate ways.
 Let’s find out what they have been up to since the show went off the air.

 Andrea Elson (Lynn)

 When someone’s stranded and homesick, the best thing is a friend.
 And that’s what Lynn Tanner was for ALF, for better or worse — worse being when she enabled his more ridiculous schemes.
 It’s the thought that counts, though, and it was always a two-way street, with ALF being a pretty big help for the shy young girl’s self-esteem.

 Andrea played the teen daughter Lynn after entering the industry as a print model and commercial actor.
 Her first big break came when she was just 14 and acted in Whiz Kid alongside the future Detective Wojo himself, Max Gail.
 The show didn’t run all that long, but it was enough for Andrea to be featured in the magazine Teen Beat.
 After another guest star spot on Silver Spoons, she was all set for a life-changing role on ALF.
 Even after that sitcom, more guest-star roles kept coming in, including on Married with Children.